LLNL/libROM/README.md

 Subsequent commits to libROM have been made by Geoffrey Oxberry, Robert W. Anderson, Youngsoo Choi, and Dylan Copeland.
-In particular, Bill Arrighi, Robert W. Anderson, Youngsoo Choi, and Dylan Copeland have contributed the DEIM feature to libROM.
+In particular, Bill Arrighi and Robert W. Anderson have contributed an implementation of DEIM to libROM, and Dylan Copeland has contributed an implementation of GNAT to libROM.

 # License